willwin4sure/vault/🤔Inference and Information/Information/Mixture Models.md

 > $$
 > C=\max_{p_{\mathsf{x}}} I(\mathsf{x};\mathsf{y}).
 > $$

+^1ed9df

+> [!idea] Least informative prior keeps us balanced
+> It is optimal in the minimax game, in the sense that mixing using it will minimize the amount we are surprised if nature presents us with the worst-case true model, in the sense of KL divergence.

 The model capacity is a fundamental measure of the richness of the model family.
 Do note that $0\leq C\leq \log|\mathcal{X}|$.